dprophet/blockchain_use_cases/thoughts_quotes_sayings.md

 1. Bitcoin has become ever more popular with ordinary investors.
 1. The financial-services industry has been undergoing a revolution.
 But the driving force is not overhyped blockchain applications such as Bitcoin.
 It is a revolution built on artificial intelligence, big data, and the Internet of Things.
 1. Patchwork oversight not sufficient for crypto
+1. In a world where hardware, software and data are increasingly commoditized, governance is the only defensible asset for crypto networks.